charles2gan/GDA-android-reversing-Tool/README.md

   ```
   dx --dex --output=<target.dex> <origin.jar>
   ```
   Since GDA3.79, the automatic conversion of the above files is supported.
 You just need to choose the correct dx.bat path(JUST ONCE) when open the `.jar/.class/.aar` file.
-If you don't have Android SDK in your system, you can try **[this one](https://github.com/charles2gan/GDA-android-reversing-Tool/tree/master/dx_tool)**.
+If you don't have Android SDK in your system, you can try **[THIS ONE](https://github.com/charles2gan/GDA-android-reversing-Tool/tree/master/dx_tool)**.
 Please make sure that the dx.bat works properly.

   ***[Brief guide](https://github.com/charles2gan/GDA-android-reversing-Tool/wiki)***